 In-residence and online equivalency.
 Online courses are designed to be equivalent to on-campus courses in breadth and rigor.
 Therefore, students may switch from online to in-residence mode, or vice versa.
-Master's-level online programs do not typically require residency on the AIIAS campus, except for those who wish to complete a thesis or continue their programs on-campus.
+Master's-level online programs do not typically require residency on the AIIAS campus, except for those who wish to continue their programs on-campus.